-Currently, the Arizona Board of Education is deciding if teachers who speak with an accent are fluent in English.
+In 2011, the Arizona Board of Education considered if teachers who speak with an accent are fluent in English.
 (Read the full story here.)
 We have all heard how differently people in London, New York, or Baton Rouge speak English, but are those different speakers still fluent in English?
 Where does accent stop and fluency begin?

 Fluency is defined as being able to speak and write quickly or easily in a given language.
 It comes from the Latin word fluentem meaning “to flow.”
 Accent comes from the Middle French meaning “particular mode of pronunciation.”
 In the original Latin accentus means ”a song added to speech.”
 Linguists define accents as only affecting pronunciation, not vocabulary or grammar.
 Rather, a dialect is a version of a language that affects pronunciation, vocabulary, and grammar and may interfere with comprehension.